StackStorm-Exchange/stackstorm-logicmonitor/README.md

 Everything in this section is described in more detail below.

 ## Payload
-If you wish to use this pack to manage collector down alerts you will need to update the payload in LogicMonitor to incldue the `alert_url` there is an example in the examples folder.
+If you wish to use this pack to manage collector down alerts you will need to update the payload in LogicMonitor to include the `alert_url` there is an example in the examples folder.

 ## Configuration File